md-irohas/md-irohas.github.io/content/about/index.en.md

 - I live in Tokyo, Japan 🇯🇵, and I am Japanese.
 - I usually work on research and its related technology.
 - I sometimes ride a motorcycle (YAMAHA SR400).
 - I'm a solo camper.
-I recently bought a car for it.
+I bought a midget car for camping.